theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 # Lerna Tips

-## How do I add a new package to the monorepo?
+## How do I add a NEW package to the monorepo?

 Our monorepo is managed by `lerna`, which is a wrapper for `npm` or `yarn` that manages the contents of `node_modules` for you so you can have one giant